Brain Injuries

 If you or a loved one has suffered a brain injury in Joplin, Bishop & Hayes P.C. is here to help you navigate this challenging time.
 We are dedicated to providing compassionate yet assertive representation, ensuring that you receive the support and compensation you're entitled to.
 We offer free consultations and operate on a contingency fee basis, putting your needs first without financial risk.

-Contact Bishop & Hayes P.C. today to schedule your FREE consultation and let us guide you toward recovery!
+Contact Bishop & Hayes P.C. today to schedule your FREE consultation with our brain injury lawyer in Joplin and let us guide you toward recovery!

 OUR VERDICTS & SETTLEMENTS